rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 Once third-party cookies are deprecated, when a user visits site A, the analytics service from domain C will no longer be able to store the cookie in the user’s browser, and therefore the user will not be tracked upon his visit to site B.

-The following sequence diagram shows these behaviors before and after third-party cookie deprecation.
+The following sequence diagram shows these behaviors with cookies enabled and after blocking the use of unrestricted third-party cookies.

 ```mermaid
 sequenceDiagram